dabit3/xp-mobile-account-abstraction/README.md

 Built with Privy wallet, Biconomy, and Airstack

+Send payments to wallets or ENS, Lens, or Farcaster profiles

 ![Cross-platform On-chain Payments with Social Login and account abstraction](header.png)

 ### To build this app